What is the difference between fluoxetine and duloxetine

 Duloxetine, marketed under the brand name Cymbalta, is a serotonin-norepinephrine reuptake inhibitor (SNRI) used to treat major depressive disorder, generalized anxiety disorder, fibromyalgia, and chronic musculoskeletal pain.
 It works by increasing the levels of both serotonin and norepinephrine in the brain, affecting mood regulation and pain perception.

-See also Duloxetine vs paxil
+See also Duloxetine and citalopram combination

 While both fluoxetine and duloxetine are commonly prescribed antidepressants, they differ in their primary mechanisms of action and specific uses.
 Understanding these key differences can help healthcare providers tailor treatment plans to individual patient needs.